PRECIOUS-Gold pares earlier losses, silver falls on Fed speculation

 Gold fell as low as $1,352.20 an ounce in earlier trade, following silver, which slid 3.7 percent to hit a low of $22.26 an ounce after posting a 13 percent gain last week.
 Silver had risen for eight consecutive sessions to last Friday.

-Spot silver last traded at $22.94 an ounce, down 0.8 percent, as worries over U.S. stimulus and technical selling dragged it lower in its second session of losses after its biggest one-week rally in five years.
+Spot silver was last trading at $22.87 an ounce, down 1 percent, as worries over U.S. stimulus and technical selling dragged it lower in its second session of losses after its biggest one-week rally in five years.

 PHYSICAL DEMAND